 Because of the first two conditions, trusting our intuition in rapidly changing, uncertain situations, of which we have had little or no previous experience, can be dangerous.
 As for the third condition, whilst we might receive fast feedback in an uncertain situation, it’s not necessarily helpful if we’re proved wrong (see ‘Prepare to be wrong’ above).

 Other experts don’t agree with Kahneman.
 Gerd Gigerenzer argues that many results in behavioural psychology that appear irrational can be understood as sensible ways of coping with complexity.
 He promotes using gut feelings as Short Cuts To Better Decision Making (also discussed in this podcast).
-Another psychologist, Gary Klein, shares this view in is book The Power of Intuition: How to Use Your Gut Feelings to Make Better Decisions at Work (Amazon UK, US):
+Another psychologist, Gary Klein, shares this view:

 Ask yourself: What is my intuition telling me to do?
 Should I be trusting it right now?

 When the time comes to act, that is what you must do.
 Waiting until you have more information to decide is a decision in itself, and more information does not necessarily lead to a better decision.

 In 1974, the psychologist Paul Slovic fed 8 professional horse handicappers information about 40 horse races over a serious of 4 rounds.
 He asked them to predict the winner of each race and to state how confident they each were in their prediction.
 In the first round, with just five pieces of information, the handicappers were 17% accurate with a confidence rate of 19%.
 In the second round, they were given ten pieces of information.
 In the third round, 20 pieces of information.
 And in the fourth and final round, 40 pieces of information.
 The results?
 Their accuracy flatlined at 17% after the first round.
 They were no more accurate with the additional 35 pieces of information but their confidence nearly doubled, to 34%.